-You must include your social security number on your passport application.
-If you do not, your application will not be processed until you receive your social security number.
-For further information regarding this requirement, please refer to the travel.state.gov
+You must include your Social Security number on your passport application.
+Your application will not be processed until you provide your Social Security number or provide a signed statement that you have never been issued one.
+For further information regarding this requirement, please refer to travel.state.gov.

 You can save time by completing your application form before your appointment.
 Please use the links below to access the appropriate application form.